PhoenixSatoshi/foundry-defi-stablecoin-f23-1/README.md

 ## License

 This project is licensed under the MIT License.
-You can find the full license text in the LICENSE file.